Program

 Award-winning author Jhumpa Lahiri's latest work, originally penned in Italian, is the short story collection, Roman Stories.
 The stories look into the complexities of family ties, enduring friendships, and the immigrant experience.
 With its interplay of the past and present, Rome serves as a powerful backdrop for Lahiri's deeply empathetic and profoundly resonant narratives.
 In conversation with celebrated writer Suketu Mehta, Lahiri weaves through the boundaries of fiction to give us a peek into the beating heart of the city and its people.

-02. Crimson Shadows: The Inglorious Legacy of the Empire
+02. Inglorious Empire

-Shashi Tharoor and Navtej Sarna in conversation with Avrati Bhatnagar
+Shashi Tharoor in conversation with Avrati Bhatnagar

 03. Digital Humanities and AI

 AI has stimulated new connections within the intangibles of the digital humanities with its ability to discern patterns and insights.
 This progress raises questions about creating empathetic AI systems aligned with human values.
 As the Director of the National Humanities Center, Robert Newman was a key figure in re-establishing and expanding a space for the humanities as a crucial institution for the world.
 Founder of the first executive humanities degree in the world, Rishi Jaitly’s deep investment in directing technology to change human lives has recently brought his attention to founding and growing OpenAI in India.
 Thomas Hofweber, Professor of Philosophy with a particular interest in metaphysics and language, has since the advent of AI, been pursuing the question of how to grasp its philosophical underpinnings through studying its linguistic operations.
 The speakers bring their diverse experience to address the challenges AI faces in incorporating complex cultural and ethical issues into algorithms and scientific monocultures.
+In conversation with Nithya Ruff.

 04. Irrepressible Shobhaa